Indonesia locates black boxes of crashed jet as body parts recovered

 In 2007, the European Union banned all Indonesian airlines following a series of crashes and reports of deteriorating oversight and maintenance since deregulation in the late 1990s.
 The restrictions were fully lifted in 2018.

-Additional reporting by Nilufar Rizki, Gayatri Suroyo and Yuddy Cahya; Writing by Fathin Ungku and Ed Davies; Editing by William Mallard and Lincoln Feast.
+Additional reporting by Nilufar Rizki, Gayatri Suroyo, Yuddy Cahya, Agustinus Beo Da Costa; Writing by Fathin Ungku and Ed Davies; Editing by William Mallard, Lincoln Feast and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.